ben-biddington/Signal-Desktop-Development-Guide/how/how-application-is-started.md

 # How application is started

-`Signal-Desktop` is an Electron application which is started in deveopment mode by:
+`Signal-Desktop` is an Electron application which is started in development mode by:

 ```shell
 yarn start